Daniel Nyblin

-Carl Petter Daniel Dyrendahl Nyblin (30 June 1856, Drammen - 19 July 1923, Helsinki) was a Norwegian photographer who spent most of his life in Finland.
+Carl Petter Daniel Dyrendahl Nyblin (30 June 1856 – 19 July 1923) was a Norwegian photographer who spent most of his life in Finland.

 Biography

-His father was the sculptor, Carl Petter Dyrendahl Nyblin (1818-1883).
+Daniel Nyblin was born on 30 June 1856 in Drammen, Norway.
+His father was sculptor, Carl Petter Dyrendahl Nyblin (1818–1883).
 After studying at the photography studio of the Norwegian Mapping and Cadastre Authority in Christiania (Oslo), he spent some time as a photographer in Drammen.
 In 1875, he moved to Helsinki, where he worked in the studios of Charles Riis.
 Two years later, he established his own studio.
-Later, he opened branches in Vyborg, Åbo, Björneborg and Vasa.
+Later, he opened branches in Vyborg, Turku, Pori and Vaasa.
 In addition to portraits and landscapes, he created reproductions of paintings and photographed theatrical productions.

 He also sold cameras and other photographic equipment and, after amateur photography became popular in the 1880s, he opened a store expressly for that purpose.
 In 1889, he was one of the founders of the Amateur Photography Club, where he was a teacher and lecturer.
 His interests extended to other aspects of the visual arts as well, including oil painting.
 In 1885, he fashioned a memorial to the Finnish War, which was installed in Nykarleby.